GLOBAL MARKETS-Asian shares fall, U.S. treasury yields hold firm after U.S. inflation data | Business

 GLOBAL MARKETS-Asian shares fall, U.S. treasury yields hold firm after U.S. inflation data

 Asian share markets fell on Friday, after red-hot U.S. inflation data and hawkish comments from a Federal Reserve official fuelled bets on U.S. interest rates being hiked more aggressively, and sent U.S. Treasury yields jumping.
-MSCI's broadest index of Asia-Pacific shares outside Japan dropped 0.76%, with most markets in the red, though a resurgence in property stocks helped greater China markets.
+MSCI's broadest index of Asia-Pacific shares outside Japan dropped 1.1%, with most markets in the red.

 Asian share markets fell on Friday, after red-hot U.S. inflation data and hawkish comments from a Federal Reserve official fuelled bets on U.S. interest rates being hiked more aggressively, and sent U.S. Treasury yields jumping.

-MSCI's broadest index of Asia-Pacific shares outside Japan dropped 0.76%, with most markets in the red, though a resurgence in property stocks helped greater China markets.
+MSCI's broadest index of Asia-Pacific shares outside Japan dropped 1.1%, with most markets in the red.
+Greater China markets, which had been buoyed by strong credit growth data and a resurgence in property stocks, gave up earlier gains.
 Japanese markets were closed for a holiday.
-An index tracking Hong Kong listed mainland property firms rose 2% and one tracking onshore Chinese real estate gained 1% after a media report that China will allow real estate firms easier access to presale proceeds from residential projects, loosening a liquidity squeeze on the sector.
+An index tracking Hong Kong listed mainland property firms rose 1.7% after a media report that China will allow real estate firms easier access to presale proceeds from residential projects, loosening a liquidity squeeze on the sector.

 Broader moves across Asian stocks followed U.S. data on Thursday which showed consumer prices surged 7.5% last month on a year-over-year basis, topping economists' estimates of 7.3% and marking the biggest annual increase in inflation in 40 years.
 Sentiment further soured after St. Louis Federal Reserve Bank President James Bullard said the data had made him "dramatically" more hawkish.
 Bullard, a voting member of the Fed's rate-setting committee this year, said he now wanted a full percentage point of interest rate hikes by July 1.